Sukhbir Singh Badal: Businesses and real estate

 Badal and his family have direct or indirect interests in any array of businesses.
-He has been accused of running the state like a "private limited company".
 Badal holds a majority stake in the Punjabi language PTC television network.
-Badal and his family are also major stakeholders in Orbit Aviation, Dabwali Transport, Indo-Canadian Transport Company, Metro Eco Green Resorts, Saanjh Foundation, Falcon Properties, and Orbit Resorts.
+Badal and his family are also major stakeholders in Orbit Aviation, Dabwali Transport, Indo-Canadian Transport Company, Metro Eco Green Resorts, Saanjh Foundation, Falcon Properties, Punjab Animal Breeders, Gurbaz Media, G-Next Media, Rajdhani Express, Azad Hoshiarpur, Taj Travels, PTC Group and Orbit Resorts.
 He has been accused of enriching private transport companies, which he has a stake in, while the state transport department has deteriorated.
 The Oberoi Sukhvilas Spa Resort in New Chandigarh is owned by and named after Sukhbir Badal.